Precision metrology of weak measurement with thermal state pointer: II. Quantum metrology of weak measurement with thermal state pointer

-where $P_{\text{postselection}}$ is the postselection success probability.
-It is obvious that post-selected weak measurement using thermal state pointer, corresponding to the displacement proportional to imaginary weak values, can increase the measurement precision.
+where is the postselection success probability.
+It is obvious that postselected weak measurement using thermal state pointer, corresponding to the displacement proportional to imaginary weak values, can increase the measurement precision.